JumaJuiceTime/CairnHack/adventures/conversions/barrow-of-the-elf-king.md

 - Roll on standard or extra spellbooks table.

 ## 7. The Spider’s Lair
-- As written, WIL save to avoid death after three days.
+- As written, PRS save to avoid death after three days.

 ### Sargmotra Sinspinner
-- 8 HP, 14 STR, 13 DEX, 12 WIL, bite (d10)
+- 8 HP, 14 STR, 13 AGL, 12 PRS, bite (d10)
 - Web: Target is caught and unable to move.
 A successful STR save is required to break free.
 - Critical damage: Drinks target's blood and heals 1d6 STR.